adreannalaporte/Python_R_Projects/README.md

 I am a young data professional seeking new opportunities in Data Analytics and Data Science.

-I have industry experience working with Python, SQL, Tableau, along with academic exposure to R and MATLAB.
+I have industry experience working with *Python, SQL, Tableau*, along with academic exposure to *R* and MATLAB.

 This repository demonstrates some of my experience working with Python and R.